 What is Supportive Housing?

-For 25 years, Avalon Housing has been Washtenaw County’s leading provider of Supportive Housing.
+For over 25 years, Avalon Housing has been Washtenaw County’s leading provider of Supportive Housing.
 Supportive housing is a combination of affordable housing and support services that helps people achieve housing stability and lead healthier, productive lives.

 We provide supportive housing for people who have been chronically homeless and who have behavioral and physical health challenges, including mental illness and substance use disorders.